-If more than one first-degree relative has gastric cancer, the risk is increased approximately 10fold [10].
+If more than one first-degree relative has gastric cancer, the risk is increased approximately 10-fold [10].
 Nevertheless, a scientifically sound recommendation for screening endoscopy in individuals with a positive family history cannot be given.
 There is currently no scientific evidence for a benefit of specific preventive measures in close relatives of patients with gastric cancer [11].
 However, H. pylori eradication in first-degree relatives of gastric cancer patients is recommended [12].

-Individuals with evidence of pathogenic CDH1 gene mutations should be offered prophylactic gastrectomy if they have a positive family history of hereditary diffuse gastric carcinoma [11].
-Current knowledge on the penetrance of pathogenic CTNNA1 mutations is still limited, so that a clear recommendation for prophylactic gastrectomy cannot yet be given.
-At least a close endo-scopic surveillance is recommended.
+Individuals with evidence of pathogenic CDH1 gene mutations should be offered prophylactic gastrectomy, if they have a positive family history of hereditary diffuse gastric carcinoma [11].
+Current knowledge on the penetrance of pathogenic CTNNA1 mutations is still limited, so that a clear recommendation for prophylactic gastrectomy cannot be given at present.
+At least, close endoscopic surveillance should be advised.
 Individual consultation in a specialized center is recommended [13, 14].